ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 - database hostnames;
 - user-defined SQL object names;
 - file contents;
-- file paths;
+- file paths; or
-- precise location information; or
+- precise location information.
-- product-usage telemetry or analytics.

-SQL Visual Debugger does not sell personal information, SQL query data, database contents, or database credentials.
+SQL Visual Debugger does not sell personal information, SQL query data, database contents, database credentials, or usage telemetry.

 ## 9. Purposes of Processing

-Where SQL Visual Debugger processes or accesses personal information, it is used only as reasonably necessary for purposes such as:
+Where SQL Visual Debugger processes or accesses information, it is used only as reasonably necessary for purposes such as:

+- understanding high-level feature usage and improving the extension;
+- identifying broad product-usage patterns and prioritizing product development;
 - providing and validating Premium licenses;
 - administering device activations;
 - fulfilling or supporting a purchase;
+- documenting the Terms version associated with the purchase flow;
 - responding to support requests;
 - protecting the Software and licensing system against fraud or abuse;
 - complying with legal obligations; and